Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 *   **Purpose:** To provide a core, reusable set of checks for verifying any diff (proposed or applied) against its intended state/plan.
 Called by Step 4.2.1.b, `Procedure: Verify Reapply Diff`, and `Procedure: Verify Edit File Diff`.
 *   **Inputs (Conceptual):** The `diff` content, the `intent` (e.g., the plan, the state before the edit, the final intended proposal).
 *   **Applicability:** **MUST** be executed during Pre-Apply Verification (Step 4.2.1.b), Post-Reapply Verification (`Procedure: Verify Reapply Diff`, Step 2), and Post-Edit File Verification (`Procedure: Verify Edit File Diff`, Step 1).
-*   **Execution Reporting:** When executing this procedure, the AI response **MUST** include an inline checklist documenting the execution and outcome of each step below. **The output should follow the structure shown in the *Example Inline Checklist Output*, including the `Executing Procedure: Verify Diff` heading.
-If this procedure is performed for multiple files or contexts within a single parent step, each instance should be clearly delineated using this full format, potentially by adding a specific target (e.g., "Executing `Procedure: Verify Diff` for `filename.ext`:") to the heading for clarity.**
+*   **Execution Reporting:** When executing this procedure, the AI response **MUST** include an inline checklist documenting the execution and outcome of each step below.
 *   **Steps Checklist (MUST perform all relevant steps and report via inline checklist):**
     1.  **Diff vs. Intent Match:** Compare *entire* diff line-by-line against the `intent`.
 Note discrepancies. *(Reminder: Address Failure Mode 1 - Ensure diff matches intent, do not assume AI generated only planned changes)*
     2.  **Identify Deviations:** Explicitly list any lines added, deleted, or modified in the `diff` that were *not* part of the `intent` ("Deviations").